AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-management/update-goals-in-goal-details-panel.md

 feature: Workfront Goals
 exl-id: e9df0d98-05a1-4977-b7f1-426b8f5b3eae
 ---
-# Update goals in the Goal Details panel in Adobe Workfront Goals
+# Update goals in the Goal details section in Adobe Workfront Goals

-<span class="preview">The highlighted information on this page refers to functionality not yet generally available.
-It is available only in the Preview environment.</span>

 <!--drafted for the goal redesign:
 - change the title for Production to Update goals in the Goal details section in Adobe Workfront Goals.